script26/server-security-and-privacy-guide/README.md

 - Minimalist EFI Partition (Only keep just the EFIStub)
 - Secure Boot (Ensure you boot only signed EFIStubs)
 - DM-Verity for signed root paritition (Similar to Secure Boot, and continue the RoT - Root of Trust)
+  - You need to use Dracut for developing it.
 - DM-Crypt or FSCrypt for granular encryption
 - AppArmor or SELinux for granular access control